 A quirky, ironic sense of humour emerged between the characters.
 Benny’s indigenous family back-story, and quest to redeem his brother, parallelled Barry’s loss of family and quest for his lost sister.
 There were some powerful relationships here that go well beyond a simple action/horror flick.

 Over 4 years we shot in a number of NSW locations that gave the film a powerful sense of Australian landscape.
 The final scenes were shot in a freezing cold pine forest near Oberon, creating an eerie, frosted light.
 The zombie truck is still there.
 Wyrmwood was in the can for about $150,000 cash.

 We had a near thing with an impromptu late night shoot in a toey Western Sydney suburb.
-We notified neighbours and what-not, but someone missed out.
+We notified neighbours, but someone missed out.
 Police arrived in droves at around 10:30pm after reports of gang warfare with axes in the back, nail-guns to the body, multiple head shots and knife wounds to the stomach.
-Six squad cars and two unmarked descended on the set..
-Kiah, as sharp Director was the first to spot the flashing lights.
+Six squad cars, and two unmarked cars, descended on the set.
+Kiah, as sharp director was the first to spot the flashing lights.
 He swears he could smell the adrenaline as officers exited the cars, hands on Glocks.
 He walked slowly towards the police, hands in the air, making calming actions.
 The relief was palpable.
 After a few expletives were muttered, the police got chatting and just loved the show.
 They helped us out to ensure no more real dramas occurred and left us in peace.